Teedyuscung

 Teedyuscung (c.
 1700–1763) was known as "King of the Delawares".
 He worked to establish a permanent Lenape (Delaware) home in eastern Pennsylvania in the Lehigh, Susquehanna, and Delaware River valleys.
 Teedyuscung participated in the Treaty of Easton, which resulted in the surrender of Lenape claims to all lands in Pennsylvania.
 Following the treaty, the Lenape were forced to live under the control of the Iroquois in the Wyoming Valley near modern-day Wilkes-Barre.
 Teedyuscung was murdered by arsonists in the night of April 19, 1763.
 This marked the beginning of the end of the Lenape presence in Pennsylvania.
-Teedyuscung's son Chief Bull conducted a raid on the Wyoming Valley that was part of a greater Indian uprising.
+Teedyuscung's son Chief Bull conducted a raid on the Wyoming Valley that was part of a greater Native American uprising.
 As a result, the Lenape were forced to move west of the Appalachian Mountains by the Royal Proclamation of 1763.

 Early life

 Teedyuscung, whose name means "as far as the wood's edge", was born circa 1700 near present-day Trenton, New Jersey.
 He was raised among a group of Lenape who were acculturated to the ways of the colonists by the time he reached adulthood.
 Teedyuscung and his family wore European-style clothing and used other European goods in their daily lives.
 Many of them had converted to Christianity and spoke English.
 Liquor introduced by traders deeply affected the rest of Teedyuscung's life.
 The Lenape were driven out of the Trenton area by 1730 and Teedyuscung migrated with his wife and son to a piece of land located near the confluence of the Delaware and Lehigh Rivers in what is now Northampton County, Pennsylvania.